mekkablue/Glyphs-Scripts/README.md

 *Most important: Insert Instances (for determining your instances and their style linking), Kink Finder and Find Shapeshifting Glyphs.
 I use Show Next/Previous Instance with the keyboard shortcut ctrl-up/down a lot.*

+* **Axis Location Setter:** Batch-set axis locations for all instances with a certain name particle.
+E.g., set an axis location for all Condensed instances. *Needs Vanilla.*
 * **Axis Mapper:** Extracts, resets and inserts an ‘avar’ axis mapping for the Axis Mappings parameter. *Needs Vanilla.*
 * **Brace Layer Manager:** Find and replace brace layer coordinates in Glyphs 3 and later. *Needs Vanilla.*
 * **Composite Variabler:** Reduplicates Brace and Bracket layers of components in the compounds in which they are used.
 Makes bracket layers work in composites. *Needs Vanilla.*